nadiahpk/nadiahpk.github.io/_posts/2025-11-20-analytic-stationary.md

 ### Future work

 One thing I'm unclear about is how to determine the maximum power `max_pwr` that is needed to find the solution.
-My intuition tells me that the maximum power is probably the maximum number of errors needed to escape one attractor for another such that all attractors are eventually reachable.
+My intuition tells me that the maximum power is probably the maximum number of errors needed to escape from one attractor to another, such that all attractors are eventually reachable.
 One could check only the states in each attractor for their shortest route to other basins.
 However, the shortest route of escape might pass through a transient state in the attractor's own basin.